mgleland/loopback-connector-domino/contributing.md

   * Make something better or fix a bug.

-  * Sign the DCO below
+  * Sign the DCO below in a commit message like: "DCO 1.1 Signed-off-by: Random J Developer <random@developer.org>"

   * Submit a pull request through Github.